Cubanate: Formation, Antimatter, initial lineup changes, and Metal (1992–1994)

-In early 1994, the band released the Metal EP which featured two new songs ("Angeldust" and "Metal") plus a few Antimatter remixes.
-In May of that year, the Metal EP was Single of the Week in Melody Maker magazine.
-Later that year, Cubanate received media attention when they were paired with Carcass for what turned out to be a notoriously violent UK tour ending in death threats to Heal.
-There was also an on-air confrontation on the Radio One Rock Show with Bruce Dickinson.
+Later in 1994, Cubanate received media attention when they were paired with Carcass for what turned out to be a notoriously violent UK tour ending in death threats to Heal.
+There was also an on-air confrontation on the Radio One Rock Show with Iron Maiden vocalist Bruce Dickinson.
+Dickinson had pitched Heal's home phone number live on the air, although it was later revealed that Dickinson had the wrong number.
 In 1995, Antimatter was belatedly released in the US with an altered tracklisting.